gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Aft looked from his father to his wife to Indy.
 "Got as far as the Three Sisters, but there was lightning further up the pass storm so I turned around.
-What's happened to the idiot *tralpa*?"
+What's happened to the idiot tralpa?"

 "He's gone to Duck Droppings to tell the king's men about Sergeant Dorbu and his men," Indy said.